naeem-sayyad/naeem-sayyad/README.md

 Data Science and Machine Learning Projects:

 Welcome to my GitHub repository, you'll find a collection of projects that showcase my skills and progress in Data Science, Machine Learning, and related fields.
-These projects reflect my journey from foundational concepts to more advanced techniques, integrating my knowledge in Python, data analytics, and machine learning.
+These projects reflect my journey from foundational concepts to more advanced techniques, integrating my knowledge in Python, data analytics, machine learning, and Generative Advarsarial Networks(GANs).

 About Me:
-I am currently pursuing my MTech in Data Science at NMIMS Mumbai.
+I am currently pursuing my MTech in Data Science at the prestigious NMIMS University, Mumbai.
 I am aiming to make contributions in the field of MLAI and DS.
 My goal is to master data science concepts and utilize ML in saviours sectors of medical sciences and finance.
 I am particularly interested in topics like Generative Adversarial Networks, ML/AI, and Applied Mathematics for Data Science.